Graduate Studies in Music Education

 To apply, you'll need to apply to the UofM Graduate School AND the Rudi E. Scheidt School of Music.
 For our application, you'll need to provide evidence of your valid music teaching license, a writing sample (Philosophy of Music Education), and at least 2 letters of reference.

 The Master of Arts in Teaching (MAT) is a masters and teacher licensure program in one.
 The MAT - Music Education program is an advanced teacher certification program for professional musicians desiring a master's degree and Tennessee K-12 licensure to teach music.
 Candidates for the MAT- Music Education master's degree program have completed undergraduate studies in applied music, composition, theory, musicology, or other professional areas.
 An individual may not seek teacher licensure at the University of Memphis unless they have a 3.0 undergraduate GPA from an accredited institution.
-For more information on this degree, contact Dr. Josef Hanson.

 For more information on the Master of Arts in Teaching (MAT), visit: